SoftUni-Internal/interactive-content/EN/02-HTTP-Protocol/01-HTTP-Basics.md

 In the last lesson when we learned about the OSI Model, we mentioned HTTP and the fact that it works on the last **Application layer** of the protocol.

-Now let's expand our knowledge by having a closer look at the **HTTP - Hypertext Transfer Protocol** and try to understand why is so important for every developer to know how to work with this protocol in great detail.
+Let's a closer look at the **HTTP - Hypertext Transfer Protocol** and try to understand why is so important for every developer to know how to work with this protocol in great detail.

 The HTTP is a text-based protocol that allows us to fetch resources such **HTML Documents, Pictures, Files, etc**. over the internet.